Fractures in children

 Refer a Patient

-What are Fractures?
+What are fractures?

-Fractures vary from mild cases where surgical treatment is not required to more serious cases where it is.
 The good news is that fractures in children tend to heal fast.
 The younger your child, the faster healing will occur.
 That’s because children’s bones are still growing, which makes them softer and more flexible.
 Their bones will buckle or bend before completely breaking.
+Still, forces applied to bones can be too strong, and the bones will indeed sometimes break, requiring medical treatment.

-What are the different types of Fractures?
+What are the different types of fractures?

-• Buckle or torus fracture: Also know as an impacted fracture, it involves one side of the bone buckling on itself without breaking the other side.
+• Buckle or torus fracture - Also know as an impacted fracture, it involves one side of the bone buckling on itself without breaking the other side.

-• Greenstick fracture: The bone is bent, with a crack on one side but intact on the other – similar to how a stick from a tree branch looks when you try to bend and break it.
+• Greenstick fracture - The bone is bent, with a crack on one side but intact on the other – similar to how a stick from a tree branch looks when you try to bend and break it.

 • Oblique - A diagonal break across the bone